About us

 2. The road to Innovation Lens

 Since age seven he has been a computer programmer.
 His interest in technology led him to write a best-selling book about technology and human relationships entitled The Scent of Lemons.
-He has given lectures in prestigious settings around the world, including Oxford University, MIT, the University of Chicago, the JRC, l’Accademia Ambrosiana and the Catholic University of Milan.
+He has given lectures in prestigious settings around the world, including Oxford University, MIT, the University of Chicago, and the JRC.

 He also has a longstanding interest in art.
 He has collaborated with musicians, mosaic artists and painters, and has directed several documentary films and museum exhibits.
 Recently he collaborated on two AI-based art projects, the Compos[t]ing project sponsored by the European Union JRC, and an AI-based translation of Shane Guffogg’s paintings into music, which was performed at the Venice Biennale in 2024.